Regole di allevamento

 - Identification by microchip

-- complete scissor bite
+- should have a complete scissor bite

 - Eye examination by a specialized ophthalmologist that has been accredited by the association “American Collies Europe”